SQLConjuror/apache-logs-http-status-count/README.md

 As time passes, the log files for your application have piled up, and the machine is running out of storage.
 Briefly describe how you would resolve this i n a short paragraph, taking i nto considerations that:

-a.
-On rare occasion, logs up to 3 months old are required for troubleshooting /investigations
+a) On rare occasion, logs up to 3 months old are required for troubleshooting /investigations

-b.
-Audit requirements dictate that logs are to be kept for at least 7 years c.
+b) Audit requirements dictate that logs are to be kept for at least 7 years c.
 The machine is currently storing 6 months worth of logs, and would run out of storage within the    week.
 Increasing storage i s not an option within the next 12 months

 ### Answers:
-a.
-I would create a bash script that will find logs that are 3 months old and move it to /investigations directory.
+a) I would create a bash script that will find logs that are 3 months old and move it to /investigations directory.
 The configure and schedule the script to run daily in crontab.

-b.
-I would ship the logs required for audit to nfs server, then later to tape backup or to a cold storage.
+b) I would ship the logs required for audit to nfs server, then later to tape backup or to a cold storage.